Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Numerical Experiments

-We performed power comparison on real-data.
-We used \emph{jointseg} package \cite{pierre2014performance} to generate realistic DNA copy number profiles of cancer samples with ``known" truth.
-Two datasets with 1,000 profiles of length $N=60$ and true $K = 2$ for each were created as follows: \\ $\bullet$ $\bm{\cD}_1$: Resample from GSE11976 with tumor fraction $=$ 1\\ $\bullet$ $\bm{\cD}_2$: Resample from GSE29172 with tumor fraction $=$ 1\\ The results are shown in Table \ref{tbl:power_comparison_real_data}.
+The results are shown in Table \ref{tbl:power_comparison_real_data}.
 Our proposed OptSeg-SI has higher power than the other methods in all cases.
 We also applied OptSeg-SI to the Array CGH data provided by \citet{snijders2001assembly} and the Nile data which contains annual flow volume of the Nile river.
 All of the results are consistent with \citet{snijders2001assembly, jung2017bayesian}.
 More details of the results can be found in Appendix \ref{appendix:real_experiments}.